Politics of Venezuela: 1999–2013

 Chávez launched what he called the "Bolivarian Revolution" and fulfilled an election promise by calling a Constituent Assembly in 1999, which drafted the new Constitution of Venezuela.
 Chávez was granted executive power by the National Assembly to rule by decree multiple times throughout his tenure, passing hundreds of laws.
 Chávez ruled Venezuela by decree in 2000, 2001, 2004, 2005, 2006, 2007, 2008, 2010, 2011 and 2012.

 The United Socialist Party of Venezuela (Partido Socialista Unido de Venezuela, PSUV) was created in 2007, uniting a number of smaller parties supporting Hugo Chávez's Bolivarian Revolution with Chávez's Fifth Republic Movement.
 The Democratic Unity Roundtable (Mesa de la Unidad Democrática, MUD), created in 2008, united much of the opposition (A New Era (UNT), Project Venezuela, Justice First, Movement for Socialism (Venezuela) and others).
 In 2008, the government expelled the US-based Human Rights Watch, which was criticizing the government's Human rights record.
 Hugo Chávez, the central figure of the Venezuelan political landscape since his election to the presidency in 1998 as a political outsider, died in office in early 2013 after a long struggle with cancer.
 Nearing his death, Chávez expressed his intention that his vice president would succeed him.
 Chavez was succeeded by Nicolás Maduro, his vice president, initially as interim President, before he narrowly won the 2013 Venezuelan presidential election.

 2013–Present

-Nicolás Maduro has been president of Venezuela from 2013 to the present.
-His rule has been marked by a continuation of Bolivarian socialist populist policies (at least until 2020), but also by a severe economic crisis -- hyperinflation (53,798,500% between 2016 and April 2019), escalating hunger, disease, crime and mortality rates, and mass emigration (almost 5 million from the country as of 2019).
+Nicolás Maduro was president of Venezuela from 2013 to early 2026 (captured).
+His rule was marked by a continuation of Bolivarian socialist populist policies, but also by a severe economic crisis -- hyperinflation (53,798,500% between 2016 and April 2019), escalating hunger, disease, crime and mortality rates, and mass emigration (almost 5 million from the country in 2019 and 7.9 million in late 2025).
 Extrajudicial killings of opposition by government forces are reported (by the United Nations) to include 6800 deaths as of 2019.

 The crisis has been variously blamed on low oil prices in early 2015; on an "economic war" on Venezuelan socialism waged by international sanctions, and the country's business elite; and on "years of economic mismanagement, and corruption", including a lack of maintenance and investment in oil production.